chrisguest75/typescript_examples/32_scripting_aws/README.md

 TODO:

-* Replace my hygen template with this node18 example.
-(Or create a new template so I can test version differences)
+* create a new template so I can test version differences between 16 and 18
+* Fix tests to run.
+* Docker run does not work ATM

 ## Reason